leram84/layer.Cake/README.md

 1) Copy and paste the contents of [Custom.css](https://github.com/leram84/layer.Cake/blob/master/Live/Custom.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 32 colors with your own hex codes (though you will likely reuse many).
 2) Profit

+**** Disclaimer: Please note that this option comes with an extra set of colors labeled "extraLayer".
+These serve no function other than to act as a placeholder for future addons.
+You can leave them as is and they won't cause any trouble :)

 | Pros  | Cons |
 | ------------- | ------------- |
 | * Tons of Custom Colors!  | * Will take a little longer to configure  |